 For information on finding an ILADS trained LLMD in your area, you will need to enable your email option in your profile in order to receive any recommendations, as we don't allow doctor's names and contact info to be posted on the forum for several reasons.
 You can enable your email option in your profile, under 'edit profile'.
 Be sure to click the submit button to actually save your preference.

-For information on Lyme Literate doctors (known as LLMD's or LLND's) that have been specially trained for treating these infections, you can send me an email by clicking on my screen name or the small blue envelope under my screen name.
+You can send me an email by clicking on my screen name or the small blue envelope under my screen name.
 I may have contact information for some LLMD's in your area as well.
-Please include your state and area that you would like to find a LLMD in and I will see how close I can get to your
+Please include your state (or province) and area that you would like to find a LLMD in and I will be happy to share the names I have.

-You can also email the Tick-Borne Disease Alliance at[url]firstname.lastname@example.org for LLMD referrals and you can go to tbdalliance.org/
+for LLMD referrals and you can go to tbdalliance.org

 to learn more about

-You will want to find an ILADS (International Lyme And Associated Diseases Society) trained doctor, as ID Docs (Infectious Disease Doctors) believe Lyme is hard to catch and easy to treat, and don't believe in the reality of chronic Lyme.
-Go to the ILADS site to read the new (2014) Treatment guidelines to get you started on your Lyme journey.www.ilads.org/lyme/ILADS_Guidelines.pdf
+You will want to find an ILADS trained doctor, not one that has self proclaimed themselves as a LLMD or an ID Doc (Infectious Disease Doctor), as ID docs believe Lyme is hard to catch and easy to treat, and don't believe in the reality of chronic Lyme.
+Go to the ILADS site to read the new (2014) Treatment guidelines to get you started on your healing journey:www.ilads.org/lyme/treatment-guideline.php